 Armor comes in different types, which has a direct bearing on a character's ability to survive combat.
 Weapons are not divided into categories relating to how magical they are, which one finds in games such as Dungeons and Dragons.
 Each weapon has its own strengths and weaknesses.
 In general, heavier weapons require skill and lifting power to use.
 Some weapons are slower, some are really good with certain types of armor while poor with others.

-Players skilled in social interaction and alchemical recipes can try to convince the greedy, secretive alchemists in various towns to give up their hard-won knowledge and actually teach you a thing or two about making potions.
+Characters skilled in social interaction and alchemical recipes can try to convince the greedy, secretive alchemists in various towns to teach players about making potions.
 Each potion recipe has varying levels of quality, which can affect just how much damage an explosive potion can do, how much a healing potion will heal, how much a sharpening potion will increase the quality of a weapon, and so on.

-Very often, you may even anger an alchemist and be locked out of his study for a time.
+Very often, players may even anger an alchemist and be locked out of his study for a time.
 Alchemists also sell various components that one needs to follow the recipes.
 Players with proper alchemical gear can stay at inns, where they can spend some time brewing potions.
-It's best to have a master alchemist among you, because if your alchemical potion explodes while in the inn, you will likely be kicked out and banned from the place!

 Resembling more a primitive Baldur's Gate than any of the first-person RPGs like Might and Magic, Eye of the Beholder, or Realms of Arkania, Darklands' combat was real-time, 3/4 perspective, with pauses.
-Players begin combat in a scenario screen, where you select which character will do what action, including drinking or hurling alchemical potions (anyone with a decent throwing ability can throw them), guarding, fighting all-out, or fighting guarded.
-When unpaused, the players move in to attack, and your attackers do the same.
-Combat is brutal and quick, and it pays to keep an eye on your party's stats to make sure they don't get overwhelmed.
+Players begin combat in a scenario screen, where they select which character will do what action, including drinking or hurling alchemical potions (anyone with a decent throwing ability can throw them), guarding, fighting all-out, or fighting guarded.
+When unpaused, the players move in to attack, and the attackers do the same.

 Navigating a town is done through a set of illustrated menus, allowing for quick travel between various districts.
-Different towns have different businesses which offer gear and services to travelers.
+Different towns have different businesses which offer gear and services to travellers.
 Hamlets don't offer a whole lot, often having a mediocre blacksmith and a no-frills place to stay.
 They're also capable of being corrupted by hellish forces, so it's best to ask questions of the local clergy to make sure they haven't fallen.
-The bigger the communities, the more you will be able to find and do.
-The biggest of cities have representatives of the Hanseatic league and nobles, which give quests should you be renown enough, as well as surgeons of varying quality for healing wounds, alchemists for recipes and components, inns where you can hire out horses and spend the night (as well as rest for a few days, doing odd jobs to make money), universities where you can study saints and train your skills, and many shops where you can buy equipment.
+The bigger the communities, the more that players will be able to find and do.
+The biggest of cities have representatives of the Hanseatic league and nobles, surgeons of varying quality for healing wounds, alchemists for recipes and components, inns where characters can hire out horses and spend the night (as well as rest for a few days, doing odd jobs to make money), universities where players can study saints and train their skills, as well as many shops.

 As this game is historical fantasy, the religion of the Holy Roman Empire is not shied away from.
-The creators took great pains to depict what a common person might PERCEIVE to be the reality of religion and the dark forces at work in the lands and in people's hearts.
-There are corrupt ministers of faith, and there are things that only the use of faith can save you from.
+The creators took great pains to depict what a common person might perceive to be the reality of religion and the dark forces at work in the lands and in people's hearts.
+There are corrupt ministers of faith, as well as specific faith-related situations.
 Saints have undeniable power, and pagan forces are seen as an ever-present evil.
-While this treatment of the subject matter may offend some, it is refreshing for those of us used to the standard, bland pantheon of other RPGs.

 There is an over-arching plot having directly to do with the slow corruption of the land by fiendish forces, and the more time players takes to solve this problem, the more corrupted towns they'll run across.